factorie/factorie/download.md

 Earlier Versions
 ---

-To download earlier versions of Factorie (for example 1.0.0-M7), see our [GitHub releases page] (https://github.com/factorie/factorie/releases).
+To download earlier versions of Factorie (for example 1.0), see our [GitHub releases page](https://github.com/factorie/factorie/releases).